BIGJRA/BIGJRA.github.io/rejuv.md

 34, you'll get $80000 as well as **Froakie.** Nice (+3 Karma).

 Now that we have the Super Rod, there are a whole bunch of areas that now hold strong water Pokemon.
+This section is pretty long because of how many bodies of water there are, so <a href="#ana-quest-part-3" id="toc-ana-quest-part-3">click here</a>
+to skip to the next section.

 The Super Rod tables for the areas we have been so far are as follows:

 Route 1